AdaCore/learn/content/courses/advanced-ada/chapters/exceptions.rst

     Add link to "Accessibility levels" section once it's available.

-Let's revisit the example from the previous section (that was showing the tag check).
-Now, however, instead of declaring :ada:`A1` and :ada:`A2` as objects of the :ada:`T1_Class` and :ada:`T2_Class` types, respectively, we use anonymous access types in the declarations.
-(For example, we replace the :ada:`T1_Class` type in the declaration of :ada:`A1` by the anonymous :ada:`access T1` type.)
+Let's look at an example that mixes access types and anonymous access types.
+Here, we use an anonymous access type in the declaration of :ada:`A1` and a named access type in the declaration of :ada:`A2`:

 .. code:: ada run_button project=Courses.Advanced_Ada.Exceptions.Accessibility_Check
     :class: ada-run-expect-failure